7 Best Shooting Ear Protection to Save Your Hearing [2023 Guide]

 Guns are LOUD.
 The bigger, the louder.

-But even the smallest guns can cause permanent hearing loss when fired, especially indoors.
+But even the smallest guns can cause hearing loss.
+Even more indoors.

 And you can still damage your hearing while wearing ear protection!
 They're not made equal.